eMous/tlnx/prj.md

    - Load the default configuration.
    - When `CONFIG_KEY` is available, decrypt and load the encrypted config.
    - When the `--select-modules` flag is used, list every available module script with numbers and prompt the user to choose modules by their indices (e.g., `1,3`).
+   - When `-f/--force` is set, skip module "already installed" checks so install hooks rerun even if a module reports success previously.
    - Execute the selected modules in order.
 11. Generate configuration logs.
 12. Display the result and help information.